|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon dried marjoram leaves

-- Preheat the oven to 350°F. Spray a 9" x 13" glass baking dish with nonstick cooking spray and set aside.
+Spray a 9 x 13-inch glass baking dish with nonstick cooking spray and set aside.

-- In a large skillet, melt 1/4 cup butter over medium heat.
+In a large skillet, melt the butter over medium heat.
 Add the onions and garlic and cook, stirring, until the vegetables are tender, about 4 minutes.

-- In a medium bowl, combine the bread crumbs, Parmesan cheese, and melted butter and mix.
+Make the topping.
+In a medium bowl, combine the breadcrumbs, Parmesan cheese, and melted butter and mix.
 Sprinkle over the casserole.

-- Bake for 30 to 40 minutes or until the casserole is bubbling and the bread crumb topping is brown and crisp.
-Serve immediately.
+Bake for 30 to 40 minutes or until the casserole is bubbling and the bread crumb topping is brown and crisp.